Wondering how you can get Antoni Porowski's Emmys hairstyle? We're breaking down the look step by step.

 Haircuts come in all shapes and angles, each one designed to echo the lines of your face.
 When it comes to beards, nothing is more important than creating a shape that mimics your jawline.
 That’s why we love the boxed beard, a squared-off look that’s most often seen on the red carpet.

-Whether you decided to wear this shape in a short length or grow a more dramatic, longer boxed beard, this is a classic shape that won’t fail you.
+Whether you decided to wear this shape in a short length or grow a more dramatic, longer boxed beard, this is a classic hairstyle that won’t fail you.

 Longer beards are all about creativity and masculinity, which are both admirable beauty goals.
 Jawline beards, however, have a somewhat more simple purpose: To make your jawline look even sharper.
 This close-cropped style is appropriate for conservative offices.